misprintt/musings/README.md

 Utility library for manipulating Haxe 3 macro types.

-A collection of `using` APIs that extend the functionality of `haxe.macro.Tools` for working with macro types.
+A collection of `using` APIs that extend the functionality of `haxe.macro.Tools` for working with macros.

 Usage